Social Enterprise UK and anti-racism

 Leaders from racialised communities are under-represented across the work of the sector.

 Social enterprises should all be change agents to break down systemic racism and build a more equal, diverse and inclusive economy – but these barriers prevent the sector from realising its potential.
 Many social enterprises realise they need to do more to become anti-racist organisations (and 43% have told us that want to learn how).
-At SEUK, we want to support our members to strive for racial justice – and to showcase the brilliant work that social enterprises themselves are doing to promote anti-racism.
+We want to support our members to strive for racial justice – and to showcase the brilliant work that social enterprises themselves are doing to promote anti-racism.
 We believe that this has to start by us improving our own practices.

 What do we mean by justice, diversity, inclusion and equity?

-At SEUK, we understand diversity to mean diversity across protected characteristics and intersectional factors of the people in our society.
+We understand diversity to mean diversity across protected characteristics and intersectional factors of the people in our society.
 Inclusion means that regardless of background, personal and protected characteristics and other factors shaping individuals, all people can participate as themselves with the same voice.
 Equity means that to achieve diversity and inclusion, some people may require different solutions because of how unequal society currently is – achieving equality cannot be done by simply treating everyone the same.
 Justice means addressing institutional barriers to achieving equity, inclusion and diversity.

 What do we mean by anti-racist?